felifluid/bachelorarbeit/thesis/chapters/background.typ

 In hamada coordinates the poloidal slice is represented as a curved surface in 3d-space as can be seen in @fig:hamada:phi:h.
 The surface can be described as a two dimensional function $zeta(psi,s)$, which is referred to as _$zeta$-shift_ on the basis of #cite(<samaniego2024topovis>, form: "prose").
-One can recognise the unique shape of the curve in the $zeta$-$s$-plane from @fig:hamada:x:h, which flattens out to a straight line when approaching $psi=0$.
+One can recognize the unique shape of the curve in the $zeta$-$s$-plane from @fig:hamada:x:h, which flattens out to a straight line when approaching $psi=0$.
 @sec:background:topovis:zeta-shift will discuss details on how $zeta$-shift is defined and calculated using data from GKW.

 === Periodicity <sec:background:hamada:periodicity>